A Colorado River Overview:

 Colorado River Orders and Delivery

-Each Lower Basin state submits annual orders to the U.S. Bureau of Reclamation specifying the amount of water they require.
-These orders are then fulfilled by releases from Lake Mead, which is managed by Reclamation.
+Each Lower Basin water user with a contract for water delivery from Lake Mead submits annual orders to the U.S. Bureau of Reclamation (Reclamation) specifying the amount of water they request.
+These orders are then fulfilled by releases from Lake Mead, which is managed by the Secretary of the Interior through Reclamation.
 The water is delivered through a network of canals and pipelines, often traversing long distances to reach agricultural fields and urban centers.
-The Lower Basin system allows for more centralized control and distribution of water.

 Role of the Federal Government in Managing the Colorado River in the Lower Basin

 The federal government plays a substantial role in managing the Colorado River in the Lower Basin.
-The federal government’s authority is exercised through the operations of dams and reservoirs, such as Lake Mead, and especially through the administration of water allocations.
-The Secretary of Interior is responsible for administering the allocations of Colorado River water among the Lower Basin States as defined by the Law of the River and court decrees.
+The federal government’s authority is exercised through the operations of dams and reservoirs, such as Lake Mead, and through the administration of water contracts.
+The Secretary of Interior is responsible for administering the allocations of Colorado River water among the Lower Basin contractors as defined by the Law of the River and court decrees.
 This includes approving water delivery contracts and managing releases from Lake Mead.

-The Secretary of the Interior plays a crucial role in managing the Colorado River in the Lower Basin, often referred to as the “Water Master.”
+The Secretary of the Interior plays a crucial role in managing the Colorado River in the Lower Basin, and is often referred to as the “Water Master.”

 Climate Change in the Colorado River Basin

-Climate change is significantly altering the hydrological realities of the entire Colorado River Basin, impacting both water supply and demand across the Upper and Lower Basin States.
+Climate change and prolonged drought are significantly altering the hydrological realities of the entire Colorado River Basin, impacting both water supply and demand across the Upper and Lower Basins.

 Throughout the Colorado River Basin, climate change is resulting in reduced snowpack, increased evapotranspiration, and altered precipitation patterns.